andycasey/moog/README.rst

 ------------

 Classically, `MOOG <http://www.as.utexas.edu/~chris/moog.html>`_ has been difficult to install.
 Or at least, it has been for me because I'm bad at computers.
-Now it's easy.
+Now it's easy!

 Just open a terminal and type:

 ``pip install smh``